-If you need to make your dog walks more challenging, try finding a route with hills or a park with stairs.
+If you need to make your dog walks more challenging, try finding a route with hills or a park with stairs to walk up or down.
 Walk as quickly as your dog can comfortably trot for a more intense walk.
 Just make sure to keep you and your pet hydrated and keep an eye out for signs of overheating on hot days.

 What If You Don’t Have a Dog?